ClintWinter/object-oriented-design-course/README.md

 All of these options are possible implementations of polymorphism.
 The benefit of dynamic polymorphism is that it allows us to use any form of coffee maker as long as it has a `brew()` method, takes the input of `coffeeGrounds` and `water`, and returns a cup of coffee.

-**Static (Comple-Time) Polymorphism** - Uses a feature called **Method Overloading**, which implements multiple methods in the same class with the same name, but different input parameters.
+**Static (Compile-Time) Polymorphism** - Uses a feature called **Method Overloading**, which implements multiple methods in the same class with the same name, but different input parameters.

 If I give the french press the parameters `coffeeGrounds` and `water` I'll get back a cup of coffee, but if I change my parameters to `teaLeaves` and `water`, then our french press will execute a different version of the `brew()` method that returns a cup of tea.